Shira Cohen '16, President

 My name is Elon Isaac Schmidt-Swartz, but I go by Elon, the Big-E, Swartz, or E-Swat (this last one is a rapper name that caught on when I was obsessed with Eminem between the ages of nine and eleven).
 Aside from my love for baseball, which has waned in recent years, I also take pleasure in Netflix, Ernest Hemingway novels, Broadway, and orange juice.
 When I am not in class, writing a paper, or studying for an exam, you can most likely find me talking to myself (I am probably learning Torah), reading Israeli news, or drinking black coffee.

-On a more serious note, I am a freshman from Los Angeles who has yet to decide on an academic concentration (politics seems most likely at this point).
+On a more serious note, I am a sophomore from Los Angeles who has yet to decide on an academic concentration (politics seems most likely at this point).
 In between my junior and senior years of high school, I participated in the Bronfman Youth Fellowships in Israel, a pluralistic Jewish summer program, and before starting Princeton, I took a gap year at Yeshivat Har Eztion, an Israeli institution of higher Jewish learning.
 I hope to bring my passion for community, Jewish ritual, and Torah study with me to the position of Religious Life Chair at the CJL!

 Raffi Snow ’18, Social Programming and Outreach

 Hello!
-I’m a freshman from New York City.
+I’m a sophomore from New York City.
 I’m a big Knicks fan, even though they have lost 14 straight games (23 of the past 24 to go even further back) and are currently one of the worst teams on the planet.
 I’m also a big pizza (Tuesdays and Thursdays at the CJL), stir-fry (Mondays and Wednesdays), and hotdog fan (Fridays).
 Lastly, when I grow up I want to be a professional basketball player.
 On a more serious note, the CJL has been my home away from home, and I’m so excited to serve as a co-chair of social programming and outreach!

 Mikhael Smits ’18, Recruitment